laratools/docs/introduction.md

 ## Security

-If you discover any security related issues, please email wade@iwader.co.uk instead of using the issue tracker.
+If you discover any security related issues, please email [security@iwader.co.uk](mailto:security@iwader.co.uk) instead of using the issue tracker.